agntcy/acp-spec/docs/README.md

 * Deploy the agent

 The Agent Manifest can be obtained from the Agent Directory or can be obtained through an [ACP call](#retrieve-agent-manifest-from-its-identifier).
-Note that when the manifest is retrieved through ACP, the information about the depoloyemt modes are supreflous, because it is already deployed.
+Note that when the manifest is retrieved through ACP, the information about the deployment modes is superfluous, because it is already deployed.

 ### Agent manifest sections and examples